techidaily/site-games-able/source/_posts/3-reasons-why-30fps-console-gaming-isnt-as-bad-as-you-think.md

  Other forms of gaming, like PC gaming, face completely different levels of complexity when it comes to optimization.
 PCs have countless amounts of specs and potential devices a game can be played on.
 For this reason, 30FPS can feel worse on PC than on consoles.

  Even using a keyboard and mouse, which can allow you to react faster in games than a controller, will highlight flaws in frame rate as the game races to catch up to your inputs.
-And this is before you attempt things like[optimizing Windows for PC gaming](https://www.makeuseof.com/tag/optimize-windows-10-gaming/) or any other operating system you're playing a 30FPS game with.
+And this is before you attempt things like [optimizing Windows for PC gaming](https://www.makeuseof.com/tag/optimize-windows-10-gaming/) or any other operating system you're playing a 30FPS game with.

 ![A photograph of an Xbox Series X console and an Xbox Wireless Controller](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/stock-xbox.jpg)